puppetlabs/puppet-docs/source/puppet/4.5/reference/services_agent_windows.markdown

 This page describes how Puppet agent behaves on Windows systems.
 For information about Linux, OS X, and other Unix-like operating systems, see [Puppet Agent on \*nix Systems][unix_agent].

+>**Note:** By end of year 2016, running 32-bit Puppet agent on a 64-bit Windows system will be deprecated.
+Update your Puppet installation to the 64-bit platform by December 31, 2016.

 Not all operating systems can manage the same resources with Puppet; some resource types are OS-specific, and others may have OS-specific features.
 See the [resource type reference][] for details.

 ## Puppet agent's run environment